kesterhhh/Nova_Bank_Credit_Risk_Analytics/README.md

 | Precision | 60.57% | Acceptable |
 | F1 Score | 19.48% | Critical |

-The score is directionally valid — the Risk Score Validation chart shows a clear upward trend from 13.96% default rate in the 0-20 bin to 100% in the 100+ bin.
-But the model's 30-point weighting on prior default history, combined with only 18% of borrowers having a prior default on file, leaves 82% of the borrower population entering the system with zero points on the heaviest factor.
-The result is a model that almost never generates false alarms (97.89% Specificity) but catches only 11.61% of actual future defaults.
-88% of defaults are occurring in loans the model classified as safe.
+The score is directionally valid but overweights prior default history.
+Because only 18% of borrowers have a prior default on file, the model misses most future defaults despite its very high specificity.

 ### 6. Three of Four Early Warning Gauges Are Near Their Thresholds